 "Frankie" is one of my favorite characters to draw, and he's appeared or been mentioned in over forty gags since I started here at Bizarro Studios.

 Friday's gag was by far my favorite of the week.
-As regular readers know, I like to use inanimate objects as characters in my work, and lost never add arms, legs, or faces, but using books as characters provided an opportunity to have it both ways.
+As regular readers know, I like to use inanimate objects as characters in my work, and almost never add arms, legs, or faces, but using books as characters provided an opportunity to have it both ways.

 The panel is sort of an homage to the 1946 Warner Brothers cartoon Book Revue, in which characters from book covers come to life and interact.